mikrodev/Documentation/documentation/docs/Mikrodiagram-Updating-Firmware.md

 </center>

 * Select the correct port, click "Open".
 Then click on "Auto Switch to Boot Prompt" and wait for the device to be rebooted and start in Boot mode.
+The device enters the automatic boot mode, BootCmd> is read on the screen.

 <center>